nanduu04/CSCI3230---group-15/README.md

 ## Features

 - Homepage displaying the information about the website
+- Product list (stored in a Json file) with the id, title, price, description, category, image, and rating attributes.
 - Shopping page showing price of the items
 - Adding items in the cart which automatically adds up the amount.
 Add with the "Add to Cart" button
-- "Checkout" button in cart links to a checkoutpage (payment)
+- "Checkout" button in cart links to a checkout page (payment page)
+- Use of the React framework and React state variables

 ## Tech